oils-for-unix/oils/doc/known-differences.md

 (Test cases are in [spec/loop][]).

-### Oil Has More Builtins, Which Shadow External Commands
+### OSH has more builtins, which shadow external commands

-For example, `push` is a builtin in Oil, but not in `bash`.
-Use `env push` or `/path/to/push` if you want to run an external command.
+For example, `append` is a builtin in OSH, but not in `bash`.
+Use `env append` or `/path/to/append` if you want to run an external command.

-(Note that a user-defined function `push` take priority over the builtin `push`.
+(Note that a user-defined function `append` takes priority over the builtin `append`.)

-### Oil Has More Keywords, Which Shadow Builtins, Functions, and Commands
+### OSH has more keywords, which shadow builtins, functions, and commands

 In contrast with builtins, **keywords** affect shell parsing.

-For example, `func` is a keyword in Oil, but not in `bash`.
+For example, `func` is a keyword in OSH, but not in `bash`.
 To run a command named `func`, use `command func arg1`.

 Note that all shells have extensions that cause this issue.
 For example, `[[`